oracle/docker-images/OracleDatabase/SingleInstance/README.md

 In case this parameter is set `true` and passed to `docker run` command while reusing existing datafiles, even though this parameter would be visible as set to `true` in the container environment, this would not be set inside the database.
 The value used at the time of database creation will be used.

-#### Running Oracle Database 18c Express Edition in a container
+#### Running Oracle Database 21c/18c Express Edition in a container

-To run your Oracle Database 18c Express Edition container image use the `docker run` command as follows:
+To run your Oracle Database 21c, or 18c Express Edition container image use the `docker run` command as follows:

     docker run --name <container name> \
     -p <host port>:1521 -p <host port>:5500 \
     -e ORACLE_PWD=<your database passwords> \
     -e ORACLE_CHARACTERSET=<your character set> \
     -v [<host mount point>:]/opt/oracle/oradata \
-    oracle/database:18.4.0-xe
+    oracle/database:21.3.0-xe

     Parameters:
        --name:        The name of the container (default: auto generated)